Pather Panchali

 The film was shot mainly on location, had a limited budget, featured mostly amateur actors, and was made by an inexperienced crew.
 Lack of funds led to frequent interruptions in production, which took nearly three years, but the West Bengal government pulled Ray out of debt by buying the film for the equivalent of $60,000, which it turned into a profit of $700,000 by 1980.
 The sitar player Ravi Shankar composed the film's soundtrack and score using classical Indian ragas.
 Subrata Mitra was in charge of the cinematography while editing was handled by Dulal Dutta.
 Following its premiere on 3 May 1955 during an exhibition at New York's Museum of Modern Art, Pather Panchali was released in Calcutta the same year to an enthusiastic reception.
 A special screening was attended by the Chief Minister of West Bengal and the Prime Minister of India.

-Critics have praised its realism, humanity, and soul-stirring qualities and Subir Banerjee's performance as Apu (which is widely regarded as one of the best child acting in movie), while detractors called the film's slow pace a drawback.
+Critics have praised its realism, humanity, and soul-stirring qualities and Subir Banerjee's performance as Apu (which is widely regarded as one of the best child performances in cinema), while detractors called the film's slow pace a drawback.
 Scholars have commented on the film's lyrical quality and realism (influenced by Italian neorealism), its portrayal of the poverty and small delights of daily life, and the use of what the author Darius Cooper has termed the "epiphany of wonder", among other themes.

 The tale of Apu's life is continued in the two subsequent installments of Ray's trilogy: Aparajito (The Unvanquished, 1956) and Apur Sansar (The World of Apu, 1959).
-Pather Panchali is described as a turning point in Indian cinema, as it was among the films that pioneered the Parallel cinema movement, which espoused authenticity and social realism.
+Pather Panchali is described as a turning point in Indian cinema, as it was among the films that helped pioneer the parallel cinema movement, which espoused authenticity and social realism.
 The first film from independent India to attract major international critical attention, it won India's National Film Award for Best Feature Film in 1955, the Best Human Document award at the 1956 Cannes Film Festival, and several other awards, establishing Ray as one of the country's most distinguished filmmakers.
 It is often featured in lists of the greatest films ever made.